Wednesday, March 19, 2025

 Patriots Draft Mockery

-I'm going to post multiple mock drafts over the next few weeks as a kind of Pigskin Chaos Theory experiment.
+I'm going to post multiple mock drafts over the next few weeks as a kind of Pigskin Chaos Theory experiment, with new mocks posted every few days in the run up to the 2025 NFL Draft.

 I'm drafting for the New England Patriots, using the Pro Football & Sports Network's NFL Mock Draft Simulator.
 It's free, easy to use with some nice features - and not too many pop up ads.
 I'll be focused on the Patriot's crowd-sourced needs (OT, WR, Edge, OG, CB).